 However, if you have recruiters who are unwilling to put in the effort and grind, it will all be for naught.

-A better solution here will be to hire a third party that specializes in sourcing, hire decided internal sourcers, or to change your compensation structure to reward full desk recruiters for sourcing.
+A better solution here will be to hire a third party that specializes in sourcing, hire decided internal sources, or to change your compensation structure to reward full desk recruiters for sourcing.

 3. ATS + disorganized recruiters = bad data